 Identified concern: The school has identified that there is a gender gap within children attending extra-curricular clubs (not including after-school tuition).
 Objective: To ensure that equal opportunities are given to all pupils in extra-curricular opportunities.
 Aim: To increase the participation of girls in extra-curricular opportunities.
-Action: Survey to be completed with a sample of girls across the school regarding how they feel about extra-curricular clubs, any barriers to their attendance, and what would encourage them to attend extra-curricular activities.
+Action: To achieve this objective, the school will take the following actions: Survey to be completed with a sample of girls across the school regarding how they feel about extra-curricular clubs, any barriers to their attendance, and what would encourage them to attend extra-curricular activities.
 Review of extra-curricular provision to be completed in light of survey findings to explore extra-curricular opportunities and adaptations that may be needed.
 Additional encouragement/opportunities to be offered to girls to attend extra-curricular clubs.
 Responsibility: The Leadership Team in liaison with the PE team will be responsible for delivering this objective; however, all staff are responsible for encouraging and supporting equal opportunities.
 Affected parties: A sample of girls to be surveyed to explore their feelings about extra-curricular activities, the barriers they perceive to participation and what would make them more likely to participate in extra-curricular opportunities.
-Timescales: Survey to be completed in Summer 2 (2021).
+Timescales: Ongoing.
+Survey to be completed in Summer 2 (2021).
 Results to be used to inform extra-curricular provision design for September 2021.
 Success criteria: There will be an increase in the number of girls who attend extra-curricular activities.
-Review: July 2022 update: Teacher/TA enrichment groups have significantly increased the extra-curricular offer available this year, alongside sports groups specifically targeting girls, i.e. 'This Girl Can' sports clubs.
+Review: Review 2021/22: Teacher/TA enrichment groups have significantly increased the extra-curricular offer available this year, alongside sports groups specifically targeting girls, i.e. 'This Girl Can' sports clubs.
 The gap between boys' and girls' attendance at enrichment activities has significantly decreased.